tetris245/tetris245/README.md

 * Improved the import options by
   - not allowing the import to a locked slot (it implies you need first to remove the locks if you want a more complete import)
   - removing collar, harness, chastity, toys only if they are replaced by the import operation
+* New command: /vrsee to change the settings of a worn VR Headset, even when you are bound
 * Improved the /see command: you can cancel all VR headset and Techno Helmet effects with /see 0
 * Removed the awsave and awload options of the outfit command, as these features can be more easily accessed with the extra buttons in the wardrobe